lrh-1994/F2Fusion/README.md

 # F2Fusion
-Pytorch implementation for F2Fusion: Frequency Feature Fusion Network for Infrared and Visible Image based on Contourlet Transform and Mamba-UNet
+Pytorch implementation for "F2Fusion: Frequency Feature Fusion Network for Infrared and Visible Image based on Contourlet Transform and Mamba-UNet"

 The source infrared and visible image pairs from M3FD and their fusion results are in .\M3FD and .\fusion_results, respectively.